freenas/freenas-docs/userguide/tasks.rst

 data and a destination system where the data will be replicated.
-The destination system is prepared to receive replicated data when a :ref:`periodic snapshot <Periodic Snapshot Tasks>` of the source system data is created and a replication task is created.
+The destination system is prepared to receive replicated data when a :ref:`periodic snapshot <Periodic Snapshot Tasks>` of the source system data and a replication task are created.

 When snapshots are automatically created on the source computer, they are automatically replicated to the destination computer.
 First-time